-The Load-on-Demand metadata API can be used to retrieve artwork from synchronized or unsychronized media.
-It requires only that you specify the file for which you want to retrieve the artwork.
+- The Load-on-Demand metadata API can be used to retrieve artwork from synchronized or unsychronized media.
+It requires only that you specify the file for which you want to retrieve the artwork. - For information about retrieving artword from Zune devices, see "Retrieving artwork from Zune devices" in the chapter Working with PFS Devices.